Steem-FOSSbot/steem-fossbot-voter/README.md

 _Voter_ is a bot for Steem, built as a Node.js server and intended for deployment on Heroku or compatible.

-For more information about the Steem FOSSbot ecosystem, check out [the docs](/docs/steemfossbot.md).
+For more information about the Steem FOSSbot ecosystem, check out [the doc on Steem FOSSbot](/docs/steemfossbot.md).

 ## How it works

-Please see [the docs](/docs/main.md) for more details on how the curation algorithm works and how to use it to create a custom bot.
+Please see [the main docs page](/docs/main.md) for more details on how the curation algorithm works and how to use it to create a custom bot.

 ## Installation